Family Photos with Autistic Kids: A Calmer, Happier Plan

 For family photos with autistic kids, predictable steps matter.

-1) Tell me what helps.
-In your pre‑session form, share sensory preferences, clothing textures, sound or crowd triggers, foods that soothe, and special interests.
-If trains, sticks, or dinosaurs light them up, perfect—we’ll use that.
+- Tell me what helps.
+In your pre-session form, share sensory preferences, clothing textures, sound/crowd triggers, foods that soothe, and special interests.
+If trains, sticks, or dinosaurs light them up—we’ll use that.

-2) Pick the right time.
+- Pick the right time.
 Golden hour is pretty; morning light is gentle and often calmer.
-If evenings are tough, we’ll book early.
+If evenings are tough, we book early.

-4) Prime with pictures.
+- Prime with pictures.
 I’ll send the visual schedule.
-You can walk through it the day before: “First we meet.
+Try this the day before: “First we meet.
 Then a leaf game.
-After that will be your turn to choose.
+After that it’s your turn to choose.
 Then snack.”

-5) Pack a tiny calm kit.
-Water, favorite snack, comfort item, noise‑dampening headphones, a tag‑free backup layer, hair ties, wipes.
-(You’ll get a printable checklist.)
+- Pack a tiny calm kit.
+Water, favorite snack, comfort item, noise-dampening headphones, a tag-free backup layer, hair ties, wipes.

 Movement-first prompts make sensory-smart family sessions easier.